dliang5299/Spotify-Analysis/readme.md

-# DATASCI 200: Introduction to Data Science Programming
+# DATASCI 200: Cho Liang Morberg Final Project

-Welcome to DATASCI 200!
-To use this starter repo simply set up your [git client](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) and clone the repo with the SSH link.
+This project focuses on exploring chart and Spotify data and exploring relationships which may indicate the common characteristics of the most popular songs.